Troplo/Subnautica-BZ-Multiplayer-API/README.md

 1. Git clone this repository.
 2. Run `npm install` in the root directory.
 Make sure you have Node.js installed.
 3. Run `npm start` to start the API server.
+4. It runs on port `24031` by default, you can set the port by setting the `PORT` environment variable.